History

 The Mission’s administrative headquarters were historically in Bar Harbor.
 Tristram and Ruth Colket donated their beautiful Bar Harbor home to the Mission in 1972 along with an endowment for its upkeep.
 Known as Colket Center, this 1902 mansion housed the Mission’s central offices, and served as a venue for the Mission’s Mount Desert Island outreach, as well as for weddings, concerts, and art exhibits.

 With the blessing of the Colkets, the Mission sold the mansion to the Bar Harbor Historical Society in 2019, using funds from the sale to bolster its programs.
-The new offices are located in Northeast Harbor, in a building owned by Mount Desert 365.
+The new offices are located in Northeast Harbor overlooking Sunbeam V‘s dock.

-For more information about our history, email Director of Marketing Kierie Piccininni
+For more information about our history, email Chief Marketing Officer Kierie Piccininni

 or call (207) 801-6011